KaviHShah/Intro-to-Python/materials/02-starting-in-python.md

 - A **```\```** (backslash) is used to explicitly break a line

-- Lines can be implicitly continues in some cases, for example when in brackets.
+- Lines can be implicitly continued in some cases, for example when in brackets.
 We will see this later.

 <br>